Reference

 Errors

-Short, actionable RC error codes used across RouteCraft.
+Short, actionable RC error codes used across Routecraft.

 Each error includes a code, message, a brief suggestion, and underlying error.
 Codes follow RCcnnn where c is category and nnn is the number.
 All codes are framework-owned; adapters use them with specific message/suggestion overrides via rcError(rc, cause, { message, suggestion }).
 When the framework logs an error, structured meta (rc, message, suggestion, causeMessage, causeStack) is included so you can search and alert in your log aggregator.